|

 object when he was 15 and suggested that he not let it trouble

 him.
-"It was a passing moment in time," Mantra said, "Who knows
+"It was a passing moment," Mantra said, "Who knows

 33. The